kriti-2006/corporate-brand-landing/README.md

 ## 🎨 Design System

 Colors, typography, spacing, and radii are defined as CSS Custom Properties in `style.css` under `:root`, with a light-mode override via `prefers-color-scheme` and a `.theme--dark` class for manual dark-mode toggling.
 This keeps the palette consistent and swappable in one place rather than scattered across components.

-## 📄 License

-Internal training project — Prodesk IT Sprint 01.
-Not licensed for external distribution.